HOUR 171 OF 336Front-Line Defenses Returning

 Is it normal to feel this way 171 hours after quitting smoking?

 Yes.
-At hour 171 (day 8), your body is completely free of nicotine and undergoing neurological adaptation.
-The symptoms you're experiencing — which are medium at this stage — are a documented part of nicotine withdrawal and they will pass.
+At hour 171 (day 8), your body has had no nicotine since hour 72, so what you are feeling is neurological adaptation, not chemical withdrawal.
+Feeling steady one hour and flat the next is normal while your immune and nervous systems recalibrate after years of cigarettes.
+The symptoms are medium at this stage — a documented part of nicotine withdrawal — and they will pass.